sabahraad/new_pg/README.md

  set the following field

-'store_id' => 'your store id',
+1. 'store_id' => 'your store id',
-signature_key' => 'your key'
+2. signature_key' => 'your key'

-Make 3 routes in your project & named them 'success','fail','cancel' and declare them in VerifyCsrfToken file .
+Make 3 routes for successful payment,failed paymnet and canceled case in your project & named them 'success','fail','cancel'

+declare this routes in App\http\Middleware\VerifyCsrfToken file.